 Should you take the focus off your existing customers?
 Field, at a conference in the UK said that marketers need to keep talking to them and keep their campaigns on.
 Just don’t put all the money on existing accounts alone, because that is not a long-term strategy, he said.

 Lots of food for thought.
-Go ahead and review your b2b brand awareness campaigns keeping these points of view in mind and figure out what you can do to enable long-term growth for the business.
+Go ahead and review your b2b brand awareness campaign keeping these points of view in mind and figure out what you can do to enable long-term growth for the business.

 If you want to know about this data or research here are some links to follow: